enketo/enketo/packages/enketo-express/tutorials/10-configure.md

 ### google

--   analytics -> ua: The UA (user agent) that Google has assigned to your domain if you choose to collect statistics on Enketo Express' usage using the Google Analytics service.
+-   analytics -> measurementId: The Measurement Id that Google has assigned to your domain's stream if you choose to collect statistics on Enketo Express' usage using Google's Analytics product as your data processer ([Google Ads Data Processing Terms](https://business.safety.google/adsprocessorterms/)).
 Required if google service is selected under [analytics](#analytics).
--   analytics -> domain: If you are running Enketo Express on a subdomain, you may need to add the subdomain there (without protocol), e.g. "odk.enke.to" for Google Analytics to pick up the data.
-When left empty (`""`) the value will be set to "auto" in the GA script.
 -   api key: The Google API key that is used for geocoding (i.e. the search box in the geo widgets).
 Can be obtained [here](https://console.developers.google.com/project).
 Make sure to enable the _GeoCoding API_ service.
 If you are using Google Maps layers, the same API key is used.
 Make sure to enable the _Google Maps JavaScript API v3_ service as well in that case (see next item).

 ### piwik